Cancer surgery at a glance

 - Cancer surgeries vary according to the type of cancer as well as patient traits.

-- Minimally invasive surgeries may include robotic, laparoscopic, laser surgery, cryosurgery and Mohs surgery.
+- Minimally invasive surgeries may include robotic, laparoscopic, laser, cryosurgery and Mohs surgery.

-- Identifying a qualified surgeon to perform cancer surgery is crucial to achieving treatment success.
+- Having a qualified surgeon perform cancer surgery is crucial to achieving treatment success.

-- Considerations of cancer surgery include age of the patient, stage and location, as well as preexisting conditions of the heart, liver, lung and kidneys.
+- Considerations of cancer surgery include age of the patient, stage and location of the cancer, as well as preexisting conditions of the heart, liver, lungs and kidneys.

 - Risks of cancer surgery include anesthesia reactions, excessive bleeding and unintended damage to surrounding tissue.